AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 In record type declarations, we might want to define a component that makes use of a name that refers to a discriminant of the record type, or to the record type itself.
-The expression where we use that name is called a per-object expression.
+An expression where we use such a name is called a per-object expression.

 The term "per-object" comes from the fact that, in the component definition,